run-house/runhouse/docs/how-to-use-runhouse.rst

 4. Saving and Loading
 ^^^^^^^^^^^^^^^^^^^^^
-Runhouse resources (clusters, functions, modules, environments) can be saved, shared, and reused based on a compact JSON metadata signature.
+Runhouse resources (clusters, functions, modules) can be saved, shared, and reused based on a compact JSON metadata signature.
 This allows for easy sharing of clusters and services across users and environments.
 For instance, the team might want to use a single shared embeddings service to save costs and improve reproducibility.